-Varnish This is a liquid coating applied to a surface for protectiong and for a glossy effect.
+Varnish This is a liquid coating applied to a surface for protection and for a glossy effect.

-Vector Graphic Vector graphics allows the designer to expand or reduce the vector graphic in size without any loss in quality using curves, points, lines and polygons.
+Vector Graphic Vector graphics allow the designer to expand or reduce the vector graphic in size without any loss in quality using curves, points, lines, and polygons.